NielsdeGruijl/NielsdeGruijl/README.md

 Development for this project has continued since the game jam and there are plans for future updates containing more features and content.

 Another project I still have plans for is ![MonkeEngine](https://github.com/NielsdeGruijl/MonkeEngine) which is a 2D physics engine developed using C++.
-This project features a robust component system and "rigid body" physics objects.
-The most recent addition added "Sweep and Prune" optimization to the collision detection system.
+This project features a robust component system and rigid body physics objects.
+The most recent addition added Sweep and Prune optimization to the collision detection system.

 ## Contact